brain based transformation

 And more than that, if we believe the scriptures that say “for God so loved the world,” then how is it that I am better than God to condemn myself when the God of the universe does not condemn me?

-And yet sadly sometimes in the church there is an underlying thought process that is falsely portrayed that somehow it is holy to live in self condemnation along with shame and guilt being used as a form of manipulation.
+And yet, sadly, sometimes in the church, there is an underlying thought process that is falsely portrayed that somehow it is holy to live in self-condemnation, along with shame and guilt being used as a form of manipulation.

 I know this to be true because I lived it early on in my Christian walk.